Heisln/Heisln-currency-converter/README.md

 ## Authentication

-For every request authentication with basic authentication is required.
+For every request authentication with Basic Authentication is required.

 ```bash
 Username:   heisl